5.9 Contingent Liabilities and Contingent Assets

 e) Concentration of NPAs

 Provisioning for Substandard Assets/Doubtful Assets/Loss Assets has been made in compliance with the directions of Reserve Bank of India.
-As per decision of the Board of Directors in the cases where loan installments are overdue for more than 180 days past due and management is of the opinion that its recovery chances are very remote or negligible, the Company writes off these accounts (Net of Future Interest Charges) as bad debts.
-In all other cases where loan installments are overdue for more than 180 days past due the provisioning for non-performing assets is made in compliance with Non-Banking Financial Company Systemically Important Non-Deposit Taking Company and Deposit Taking Company (Reserve Bank) Directions 2016, as applicable to the company.
+As per decision of the Board of Directors in the cases where loan installments are overdue for more than 90 days past due and management is of the opinion that its recovery chances are very remote or negligible, the Company writes off these accounts (Net of Future Interest Charges) as bad debts.
+In all other cases where loan installments are overdue for more than 90 days past due the provisioning for non-performing assets is made in compliance with Non-Banking Financial Company Systemically Important Non-Deposit Taking Company and Deposit Taking Company (Reserve Bank) Directions 2016, as applicable to the company.
 As per the RBI Directions dated 1st September 2016 updated as on 23rd February 2018 Company has made general provision of 0.40% of Standard assets.
 Other directives of Reserve Bank of India have been duly complied with.
 The details of top 4 NPA's written off during the year are given below:

 59. Uncertainty relating to the global health pandemic from COVID-19 ("Covid-19"):

 a) The global landscape remains fraught with challenges, chiefly stemming from the widespread COVID-19 pandemic.
-This unprecedented crisis has precipitated multifaceted repercussions, including sweeping governmental interventions, a resilient economic rebound post a severe global recession, surging inflation rates, geopolitical tensions such as the conflict in Ukraine and substantial economic sanctions imposed on Russia.
+This unprecedented crisis has precipitated multifaceted repercussions, including sweeping governmental interventions, a resilient economic rebound post a severe global recession, surging inflation rates, geopolitical tensions such as the conflict in Ukraine, and substantial economic sanctions imposed on Russia.

 b) In light of the enduring ramifications of the global pandemic, Paisalo Digital Ltd. has proactively instituted alternative work modalities to safeguard the health and well-being of its workforce and business associates.
-These measures encompass the facilitation of remote work arrangements, particularly for operations and call centres during periods of enforced lockdowns.
+These measures encompass the facilitation of remote work arrangements, particularly for operations and call centers during periods of enforced lockdowns.
 Equipping employees with requisite technological infrastructure has ensured the secure and efficient delivery of services to borrowers.

-Throughout the fiscal year, the company has fostered robust communication channels via virtual sessions with branches, employees and business associates, thereby sustaining proactive engagement with customers.
+Throughout the fiscal year, the company has fostered robust communication channels via virtual sessions with branches, employees, and business associates, thereby sustaining proactive engagement with customers.
 Services such as Door Step Sourcing and Servicing have been meticulously executed, adhering to stringent safety protocols and implementing essential non-pharmaceutical interventions.
-Despite prevailing challenges, the majority of branches, employees and business associates have remained operational, playing a pivotal role in extending essential credit to borrowers.
+Despite prevailing challenges, the majority of branches, employees, and business associates have remained operational, playing a pivotal role in extending essential credit to borrowers.

 Furthermore, Paisalo Digital Ltd. has swiftly adapted to evolving circumstances, innovating digital and analog tools to facilitate credit requests and optimize loan recovery mechanisms.

-c) During the financial year 2023-24, no significant governmental, regulatory, or banking frameworks were introduced explicitly targeting COVID-19 relief or aid for Non-Banking Financial Companies (NBFCs) like Paisalo Digital Ltd. However, NBFCs have increasingly served as conduits for governmental and major banking institutions, leveraging their local presence to directly support households in need.
+c) During the financial year 2024-25, no significant governmental, regulatory, or banking frameworks were introduced explicitly targeting COVID-19 relief or aid for Non-Banking Financial Companies (NBFCs) like Paisalo Digital Ltd. However, NBFCs have increasingly served as conduits for governmental and major banking institutions, leveraging their local presence to directly support households in need.

-The stability in funding and liquidity afforded to Paisalo Digital Ltd. is fortified by its entrenched local footprint, robust credit and risk assessment methodologies and enduring partnerships with esteemed banking entities.
+The stability in funding and liquidity afforded to Paisalo Digital Ltd. is fortified by its entrenched local footprint, robust credit and risk assessment methodologies, and enduring partnerships with esteemed banking entities.

 62. Risk Management Framework:

-The company operates within a landscape of diverse risks that could significantly impact its business, operations and financial performance.
-These risks include Credit Risk, Liquidity & Funding Risk, Market Risk and Operational Risk.
-To address these challenges, the management has developed a comprehensive risk management framework aimed at identifying, analyzing and mitigating potential threats while ensuring adherence to predefined risk limits.
+The company operates within a landscape of diverse risks that could significantly impact its business, operations, and financial performance.
+These risks include Credit Risk, Liquidity & Funding Risk, Market Risk, and Operational Risk.
+To address these challenges, the management has developed a comprehensive risk management framework aimed at identifying, analyzing, and mitigating potential threats while ensuring adherence to predefined risk limits.

 i) Creating a Stable Business Planning Environment

-One of the primary objectives of the risk management framework is to establish a stable business planning environment by minimizing the impact of interest rate fluctuations on the company's business plan.
+environment by minimizing the impact of interest rate fluctuations on the company's business plan.
 This involves assessing the potential effects of interest rate changes on the company's financial position and operations, enabling more accurate forecasting and strategic decision-making.

 ii) Achieving Greater Predictability to Earnings